Jacob-Wong8/Pacman-Game/README.md

   - Invalid or blocked movements are safely handled (no out-of-bounds or wall collisions).

 - **🗺️ Map Loading from File:**
-  - The map layout is dynamically loaded from an external `map.txt` file.
+  - The map layout is dynamically loaded from an external `map.txt`

   - Map size (height and width) is automatically determined at runtime.
   - Spaces, walls, dots, player, and ghost positions are all parsed and stored in memory.